moody/Waffle/README.md

   -- affects this node's frame the same way; GetVisibility() still only reports this -- node's own visibility, never an ancestor's.
 On the root, "INVISIBLE" still creates its -- frame and lays out the tree; use "GONE" to defer that until it is first shown.
-  -- Case does not matter, any other value throws an error.
+  -- Case insensitive, any other value throws an error.
 Defaults to "VISIBLE".
 Can -- also be changed after the fact with SetVisibility(). visibility = "VISIBLE",